simonsd054c/2024-JUL-portfolio/README.md

 ### Services
 Services page shows different services provided by the company such as web development.
 This page shows three services.

+### Contact
+The contact page allows user to contact the company by providing different information.